At the end of this unit, students will be able to:

 What is a total institution?
 Why do they often use degradation ceremonies?

 It is important to note that the social order is not a random manifestation of human activity.
 Humans think, plan, and create and their intentions (sometimes unconscious, sometimes conscious) manifest themselves in the social order around them.
-The social order is thus the result of the (more or less) coordinated activities of human beings.
+The social order is; thus, the result of the (more or less) coordinated activities of human beings.
 Of course, Power is a salient favor in the manifestation of the social order.
 People with more power and resources have more influence on the manifestation of reality and the social order than those who do not.
-A black South African living in a shack outside Johannesburg have limited ability to influence the social order of his country and is thus a victim of the social order already in place.
+A black South African living in a shack outside Johannesburg has limited ability to influence the social order of his country and is; thus, a victim of the social order already in place.

 For example, in the middle class area where I live, parents place much emphasis on training their kids to work from morning until night.
 They put them in multiple activities throughout the week, encourage constant study, and expose them to activities which reward competition and success while punishing those who are lazy and lose.